gradle/gradle/design-docs/managed-component-model.md

 Again, a possible approach is to change each collection, one at a time, and fix the breakages before moving on to the next collection.
 Breakages are expected as configuration for the elements of these collections will be deferred, whereas it is currently performed eagerly.

-This milestone requires a managed map implementation whose values are unmanaged, which means some kind of internal factory will be required for this implementation
+This feature requires a managed map implementation whose values are unmanaged, which means some kind of internal factory will be required for this implementation
 (such as `NamedEntityInstantiator`).

 Currently the DSL supports nested, eager, configuration of these elements: